-We love helping charities and sponsor the annual Polar Bear Plunge which has raised over £10 000 to date.
+We love helping charities and sponsor the annual Polar Bear Plunge which has raised over £25,000 to date.

 Before he left, Clare and Mr. Clare – or ‘Ed’ – organised a ball; the Snow and Ice Ball where many of you came along and supported the chosen charities.
 Thank you.
 We couldn’t have done it without you.
-Also before he left, (yes, there’s more), on 01 January 2016 there was the Polar Bear Plunge organised by Clare, AKA the Polar PA, with some admin support from me, Anna, who shall be known as ‘The Polar Plunge PA’s PA’ or ‘Pee-pee Pa-pa’ for short.
+Also before he left, (yes, there’s more), on 01 January 2016 there was the Polar Bear Plunge organised by Clare, AKA the Polar PA.
+With some admin support from me, Anna, who shall be known as ‘The Polar Plunge PA’s PA’ or ‘Pee-pee Pa-pa’ for short.
 This gave people from across Hertfordshire, London and beyond, the chance to jump into icy waters to raise money for charity.
 What a wonderful, chilly yet warm spirited, way to start the year.

 We are dedicated to supporting local businesses.
 Even down to the coffee shop where we buy our Friday coffee-treats (courtesy of Atlas – thanks Clare).
 It’s not part of a huge conglomerate chain but a small coffee-shop called George Street Canteen They are brilliant and their coffee is great as are their cakes….
-They have very kindly donated free cakes and coffee for our charity event Breast Tea Ever.
+They have very kindly donated free cakes and coffee for our charity event, Breast Tea Ever.

 We raise money for two breast cancer charities.
 One is Coppafeel, dedicated to raising awareness and early detection of breast cancer in younger women.
 I (Anna, Clare’s PA AKA as Polar Plunge PA’s PA) was diagnosed with breast cancer in 2015.
-I was no spring chicken at 43 (oh, there’s a whole chicken section coming up… stay with), but was still too young for routine screening.
+I was no spring chicken at 43 (oh, there’s a whole chicken section coming up… stay with us), but was still too young for routine screening.

 Roxy, Cynthia, Bertha, Ethel, Simba, T-Rex and Tree-Fu Tom.

 There is much written about translation software and whether ‘human-translation’ is needed anymore.
-By the way, ‘human-translation’ means people who are highly qualified language experts who not only change a word, but understand its context, respect the cultural sensitivities and find a new, yet beautiful and succinct way of saying the same thing in an alternate language.
+By the way, ‘human-translation’ means people who are highly qualified language experts who don’t just change one word for another.
+They understand its context, respect the cultural sensitivities and find a new, yet beautiful and succinct way of saying the same thing in an alternate language.
 Translation isn’t binary; it isn’t a two dimensional science or basic algebra.
-X doesn’t always equal X. It’s far greater than that, there are thousands of ways to say the same things and our vast team of translators find the most appropriate words.
+X doesn’t always equal X. It’s far greater than that.
+There are thousands of ways to say the same things and our vast team of translators find the most appropriate words.
 Translating is more like art.
 Or poetry.